 If maintained well, they are said to be able to last for a lifetime.
 The maintenance is a little extra, but I think it’d be worth it in the long run.

-Bamboo sheets need to be washed separately from other laundry, in warm water without fabric softener to assure its natural fibers stay intact for as long as possible.
+Bamboo sheets need to be washed separately from the rest of the laundry, in warm water without fabric softener to assure its natural fibers stay intact for as long as possible.

-However, bamboo sheets are prone to getting wrinkly, even more than Lyocell and cotton.
+However, bamboo sheets are prone to getting wrinkly, even more than eucalyptus and cotton.

 Tencel sheets are also very durable and strong.
 The colors of your sheets will stay intact thanks to being able to need small amounts of dye and absorbing it very well for a very long time.